chriscamacho/bulletCapi/readme.md

 This example does show using some basic modifications to a body such as changing basic properties like friction and restitution to make a pleasing demonstration

+external to this folder gluTest links in libbullet.a and compiles capi.cpp and links that to main.o the C frontend of this example.

 ### cppHello
 This is a simple cpp reference example, building this with libraries